-Entities are pieces of information in customer messages that have specific meaning.
-You can add an entity by using a preset entity or by creating your own custom entity.
+Entities hold pieces of information that have specific meaning.
+The advanced AI agent recognizes information as an entity and treats it in a particular way.
+You can add an entity to an AI agent by using a preset entity or by creating your own custom entity.

 About entities

-- Collect and verify a piece of information, such as an order number, in customer messages to create customized dialogue flows
+- Collecting and verifying a piece of information, such as an order number, so it can be used in a conversation flow

-- Understand and identify product-specific descriptions in customer messages
+- Understanding and identifying product-specific descriptions in customer messages

 You can refer to this data later in the flow.
-For example, you might want to collect the email address from the user and save it to the conversation data in case it's needed later.
-These can be done with conditional blocks and customer messages, then you can apply the action afterward to save it to the conversation data.
+For example, you can collect an email address from the user and save it to the conversation data for later use via conditional blocks and customer messages.
+You can then apply an action using the information.

-If you're using entity recognition of numbers in your scenarios, you don't want these to be confused with other entities or intent predictions.
-Therefore, you want to check the most specific first, in case you want to include an intent predicted, such as "wait a moment," in that customer message.
-You would want to look for that first, then the numbers.
-Otherwise, if a user says "one sec," it would trigger scenario one instead of the intent.
+If you're using entity recognition of numbers in your scenarios, ensure they’re not confused with other entities or intent predictions.
+Therefore, check the most specific first, in case you want to include an intent predicted, such as "wait a moment," in that customer message.
+Then check for the numbers.
+Otherwise, if a user says "wait a second," it would trigger scenario one instead of the intent.

 Adding a preset entity